Epitech/oauth2_proxy/README.md

 4- Navigate to "Authentication" page and set the redirect url to `http://localhost:80/oauth2/callback`

+5- Navigate to "Manifest" page and set `groupMembershipClaims` to `All`.

 ```
 docker run -d -p 80:80 -p 443:443 \
            samber/epitech-oauth2-proxy \